Franzcasttr/Franzcasttr/README.md

-- 👋 Hi, I’m Franz
-- 👀 Sometimes you need to slow down in order to speed up.
+👀 Sometimes you need to slow down in order to speed up.